 It does not cover round–trip airfare, other travel, registration, passport fees, books or expenditures of a personal nature.

-Students from other institutions other than Saint Mary’s College are encouraged to apply.
+Students from other institutions other than Saint Mary’s College may also apply for the program.

 Dr. Alice Yang